Visit the historic Normandy beaches as you trace the strands of Celtic, Viking, and Norman civilizations on this unique heritage-focused tour.

 Day 2 — Glasgow, Scotland

-On arrival in Glasgow, embark the Five-Star M.S.
-Le Boréal.
+On arrival in Glasgow, embark the five-star Le Boréal.
 Join your fellow passengers for dinner on board the ship.
 (D)

 Travel through the heart of the Highlands and see the picturesque Pass of Brander, Loch Awe—with views of the striking Kilchurn Castle—and Rannoch Moor, one of the last remaining wildernesses in Europe.
 Enjoy the splendor of majestic Glencoe and ride along the shores of Loch Linnhe en route to Fort William.
 After lunch, board The Jacobite steam train—immortalized as Hogwarts Express in the Harry Potter film series—for “one of the great railway journeys of the world” through awe-inspiring natural landscapes.
 Commencing in the shadow of Ben Nevis, the highest mountain in Great Britain, travel past Loch and River Morar to Mallaig near Loch Nevis, the deepest seawater loch in Europe.
 Along the way, visit Glenfinnan, where Bonnie Prince Charlie rallied Jacobite Highlanders against King George II in 1745.